guanyingc/UPS-GCNet/README.md

 ```

 #### Test GCNet on synthetic data
 We provide the rendered synthetic Dragon and Armadillo for testing.
 This dataset was rendered with 100 MERL BRDFs under 100 light directions using [mitsuba](https://www.mitsuba-renderer.org/).
 We saved the rendered synthetic dataset in 16 bit EXR file (we have also saved the 8 bit PNG images).
 Library `OpenEXR` is required to load the data.
-This dataste can be downloaded in Google Drive ([PS_Synth_MERL_Test_ECCV2020.tgz](https://drive.google.com/drive/folders/19_GYdF2_kPUqmGxdRDkRCT7smokjiE3Z?usp=sharing)).
+This dataste can be downloaded in One Drive (PS_Synth_MERL_Test_ECCV2020.tgz).
 ```shell
 sudo apt-get install libopenexr-dev # For Ubuntu pip install OpenEXR